 Fortier: ‘I was blown away by it's success.
 While it pales in comparison to today's dollars, I think we had a higher percentage of the installed base.
 It was one of those games that everyone had.’

-Some speculation about a sequel would surface when, [then] DataSoft president Samuel L. Poole revealed in an interview about Alternate Reality:
+In 1986, some speculation about a Bruce Lee sequel would surface when the new DataSoft/IntelliCreations CEO Sam Poole revealed in an interview concerning Alternate Reality:

 Obviously as we're designing and developing the [Alternate Reality] series, we've learned a great deal about random character generation, and logic and statistics.
 As a result, we're now looking to use some of those same types of features in a follow up program based on Bruce Lee, which has been a major seller in Europe.

-In 2022, Fortier responded on social media to the fact that there never was an official sequel:
+But in 2022, Fortier responded to the fact that there never actually was an official sequel, hinting at cash-flow problems in DataSoft:

-Mitch Junkins on the sequel: ‘I don't know how it [Bruce Lee, ed.] performed against our royalty guarantees, but that usually drives the business decision.
+Asked about the sequel, Mitch Junkins weighs in: ‘I don't know how it [Bruce Lee] performed against our royalty guarantees, but that usually drives the business decision.
 I believe the license was one and done.’

 The game continues to inspire hobby game developers around the world — including myself — to create new games set in the Bruce Lee universe.